mantorok1/homebridge-rinnai-touch-platform/README.md

 * The Rinnai Touch module appears to only allow a single client to connect to it at one time via TCP/IP.
 As the plugin only supports a TCP/IP connection to the module no other connections from other clients (such as the TouchApp by Rinnai) can be active at the time the plugin starts.
 Once a connection is established the plugin will keep it open to prevent other clients connecting to it via TCP/IP.
 NOTE: Once the plugin has started you can then use the TouchApp as it will connect to the module via the cloud.
 * The module will disconnect if it has not received any requests after 5 minutes.
 To prevent this the plugin will send a blank command every minute.
 * The module is also very temperamental about the TCP/IP connection.
 If it is not not closed properly or re-opened too quickly then a "Connection Refused" error may occur which prevents the plugin from connecting to the module.
 This may happen if Homebridge is not shutdown gracefully (eg. a crash).
 If it does happen try restarting Homebridge, the Rinnai Touch module or your Access Point/Router.
 If you multiple Access Points try restarting all of them.
+* The module may start disconnecting and reconnecting after a number of days of use.
+Normally the module will automatically reboot itself on a daily basis but the plugin's continuous connection prevents this so I think it becomes unstable after being connected for long periods of time.
+To (hopefully) prevent this you can force the module to reboot at a specified time in the plugin's settings (see `bootTime` and `bootPassword`).
 * Multi controller and Evaporative cooling configurations were not able to be tested so may not function properly.
 * Due to the lag between sending a command to the module and it correctly reflecting that command in it's status there may be a short delay of a few seconds before the Home app shows the correct values. eg. When switching from `HEAT` to `COOL` mode some details such as the desired temperature will take a few seconds before the current value is shown.
 * If the WiFi module does not supply a current temperature then the temperature will display as zero in the Thermostat/Heater Cooler accessory.
 I would have prefered it showed as blank but couldn't find a way to do it.
 This appears to be a limitation of the service within Homebridge.
 * The 'Heater Cooler' accessory is not currently supported by Home Assistant.
 See https://github.com/home-assistant/core/issues/30384